faizkhan7896/faizkhan7896/README.md

 <!-- - 🔭 I’m currently working on [CodeMode](https://play.google.com/store/apps/details?id=com.perfectice&hl=en_IN&gl=US)
    -->

-- 🌱 I’m currently learning Node JS
+- 🤖 currently learning AI

 - ❓ Ask me about anything related to React Native & JavaScript

 - 👨‍💻 All of my projects are available at http://alfaizstudio.netlify.app/

+- 🚀 Building a Tech Company melexis.in

 - 📫 How to reach me alfaizkhan.work@gmail.com

 - ⚡ Fun fact: I keep night shift swithed on at all times